vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Provide your own certificates from Let's Encrypt or a commercial CA. This eliminates certificate warnings in production.

-Generate Let's Encrypt certificates:
+Generating Let's Encrypt Certificates

 certbot certonly --standalone -d proxy.yourdomain.com